What to look for: Body Image & Eating

 - Weigh yourself often

+Remember, symptoms are changes from your usual routines or habits.
+Not everyone experiences the same set of symptoms or to the same level.
+Many people will experience these symptoms from time to time but they become a problem when they keep coming back or don’t go away.
 Not everyone has the same symptoms at the same level.
-A person may be diagnosed with an eating disorder when symptoms are very strong, and interfere in their life.
+A person may be diagnosed with an eating disorder if symptoms are very strong, and interfere in their life.
 Spotting these symptoms early and taking action can prevent problems from getting worse.

 Concerned about someone else?

-It can be difficult to understand why a friend is unhappy with the way they look.
+It can be hard to understand why a friend is unhappy with the way they look.
 For more information on how to support a friend, visiting Supporting a Friend.

 Families are often the first to notice changes and become concerned.
 For information on how to support a young person, visit Supporting a Family Member.